Nithin-Esh/FundsIQ-Mutual-Funds-Management/README.md

 ## 🔍 Personal Statement

 4+ Years of experience as a **Senior Product Support Engineer** at Universal Softech Hub Pvt Ltd.
-I excel in advanced troubleshooting, SQL optimization, and stakeholder communication.
-With proven success in enhancing query performance by 30% and reducing manual interventions by 40%, my skills in **Python**, **Unix**, and **time management** drive both operational efficiency and client satisfaction.
+I excel in advanced troubleshooting, SQL optimization and stakeholder communication.
+With proven success in enhancing query performance by 30% and reducing manual interventions by 40%, my skills in **Python**, **Unix** and **time management** drive both operational efficiency and client satisfaction.

 ---